Membership terms and conditions

 National Portrait Gallery membership (inclusive of Membership, Patronage, Life Patronage and the Director’s Circle) provides invaluable support to the Gallery in its mission to encourage understanding of those individuals who have contributed to British history and culture through the medium of portraits and to promote portraits as an art form.
 In return, members receive a range of special opportunities and discounts commensurate with their level of support.

-- Your membership is an annual membership and your payment covers a period of one year from the start date, with the exception of Life Patronage, which is for the lifetime of the specified individual.
+- Your membership is an annual membership and your payment covers a period of one year from the start date, with the exception of Life Patronage, which is for the lifetime of the specified individual, unless otherwise stated.

 - Memberships (new and renewing) may take up to two weeks from receipt to process and membership materials will be posted out to you by Royal Mail.
 Please contact the Gallery if you have not received your membership materials after this time period.
 We regret that we will not be able to grant an extension if you fail to inform us of non-receipt of membership materials.